ayushman-choudhury/washu-proj2024/gis_ehr/README.md

 ```

-The input CSV must have columns:
+The input CSV is ideally the output CSV of the previous step, found in `results`.
+If not, ensure that it has these columns:
+- location_x
-- a
+- location_y
-- b
+- FIPS
-- c
+- ADI_NAT_20

-The script will output a PDF (dpi 300) with all the plots.
+The script will output two .png files, with some basic plots.